casperwilkes/spring_notes/README.md

 ### Using the API ###

+Because I wanted to show several different ways of doing things throughout the application, I chose to keep the API focused on Notes only.
+The User data is all handled directly through the controller/model/database layers.

+**Note:**

-I've added authentication to the API, so in order to use it without going through the application, you will need to include the `key` and `token` tokens with your requests.
-These tokens can be found at: `Configs/app_tokens.php`.
+_I've added authentication to the API, so in order to use it without going through the application, you will need to include the `key` and `token` tokens with your requests.These tokens can be found at: `.app/Configs/app_tokens.php`._

-Because I wanted to show several different ways of doing different things throughout the application, I chose to keep the API notes only.
-The user stuff is all handled directly through the controller/model/database layers.

-#### Sample Routes ####

-To get all notes in the database: GET- `http://localhost/spring_notes/public/v1/notes?key=$2y$10$Q7hi&token=IQlFFY3A96BJveDtOPQ9Nf40i2Vf4QV0g8IoDYA8RZtgTD06`

-To get note with id of 1: GET - `http://localhost/spring_notes/public/v1/notes/1?key=$2y$10$Q7hi&token=IQlFFY3A96BJveDtOPQ9Nf40i2Vf4QV0g8IoDYA8RZtgTD06`

-To get all notes for user 2: GET - `http://localhost/spring_notes/public/v1/notes/2/user_id?key=$2y$10$Q7hi&token=IQlFFY3A96BJveDtOPQ9Nf40i2Vf4QV0g8IoDYA8RZtgTD06`

-There are also create/update/delete routes
+For more information, go to `http://localhost/spring_notes/public/api`

 ## Contact ###